impactorbitco/handbook-main/content/ims/policies/sales/Draft - Booking, Cancellations and Non-attendance.md

 ## Communication Channels

-Green Orbit Digital maintains clear communication channels for all event-related matters:
+Impact Orbit Creative Group maintains clear communication channels for all event-related matters:

 - Primary communication will be conducted via email and SMS
 - Emergency contact numbers will be provided for urgent matters during events